How do mastery and grading work in Learning Mode?

 Mastery:

-1. Mastery will be calculated based on the Weighted Results of all items included in the concept learning workflow.
-Weighted Results take into account each item's Item Type Weight (Pre-Assessment, Self-Check, Post-Assessment, Summative, and Pilot) inherited from the Organization or Course settings.
+Mastery will be calculated based on the Weighted Results of all items included in the concept learning workflow.
+Weighted Results take into account each item's Item Type Weight (Pre-Assessment, Self-Check, Post-Assessment, Summative, and Pilot) inherited from the Organization, Course, or Learning Path settings.

-3. If the student scores below the mastery target percent in a concept, the concept will be marked for remediation.
-See below how Remediation works on the edapt platform.
+If the student scores below the mastery target percent in a concept, the concept will be marked for remediation.
+See below how Remediation works on the eDapt platform.

-2. if they score below the mastery target, they will be marked as "Needs Intervention" but completed that concept, and the next concept will be unlocked.
+if they score below the mastery target, they will be marked as "Needs Intervention", but completed for that concept, and the next concept will be unlocked.

 Grading:

-Diagnostic is an optional and configurable mode of student learning experience which can be enabled by the Course Designers.
+Diagnostic is an optional and configurable mode of student learning experience, which can be enabled in the learning path.
 Diagnostic (a.k.a.
 Initial Diagnostic) is used to quickly and effectively measure student knowledge in a concept to determine ...

 When a learning path for a course is set up, the level of grading can be set at the unit level or the concept level, which will determine whether students are graded by unit or by concept.
 When selecting Mastery & Grading Settings for a course, the ...

-Mastery is the proficiency achieved by the student after going through an entire learning workflow (all the question items regardless of type) of a concept.
-Mastery can also be determined in a concept during the Initial Diagnostic based on student's ...
+Mastery is the proficiency achieved by the student after going through an entire learning workflow (all the question items, regardless of type) of a concept.
+Mastery can also be determined in a concept during the Initial Diagnostic based on the ...

 The latest release includes these improvements to the platform: Organization and Course Level Settings Users with the privilege to edit organizational settings can set up Item Type weights for each item type (Pre-assessment, Self-Check, ...